dineshgopal29/Wrangle_Data_Openstreet_SA_data/README.md

 ways_tags|10.4

 ## Data Wrangling
-I have repurposed the code from Udacity assigments as a starter for the analysis.
-By briefly looking at the extracted data there are coiuple of data points which I have noticed that can be cleaned for consistencey purposes.
-As part of the analysis the following I have tried to cleanup the following data points.
+I have repurposed the code from Udacity assigments as a code base for my analysis.
+By briefly looking at the extracted dataset there are couple of data points which I have noticed that can be cleaned for consistencey purposes.
+As part of my analysis I have tried to cleanup the data points below.

 #### Street Names